Sheetali Pranayama, as its name suggests, is related to coldness. It provides coolness to our bodies. Hence it is also

 - You may also feel a little bit of cold or tingling sensation in your throat due to the cold air, but this is normal.

-- In case you feel dizzy then you should stop the practice of this pranayama and start the normal breathing.
+- In case you feel dizzy then you should stop the practice of this pranayama and start normal breathing.

-- the case of those who suffer from Asthma, cold, cough or other respiratory-related problem, they shouldn’t try this pranayama.
+- In the case of those who suffer from Asthma, cold, cough, or other respiratory-related problem, they shouldn’t try this pranayama.

-- One should avoid doing this pranayama during the extremely cold days.
+- One should avoid doing this pranayama during extremely cold days.

 “Practice Sheetali: Download today app 7pranayama from App store or Play store”